How leisure facilities can save energy without affecting the customer experience

 It doesn’t require complex financial expertise, but it does need awareness and the right paperwork in place.

 If you’re not sure what VAT rate your surgery is paying, it’s worth checking your energy bill today.
-If it shows 20%, there’s a strong chance you’re entitled to reduce it and reclaim what you’ve overpaid.
+If it shows 20%, there’s a chance you could be entitled to reduce it and reclaim what you’ve overpaid.

 That’s money back into your budget, where it belongs, supporting the work your team does every day.
 And if the process feels unclear, Troo can step in to guide you through it and make sure you don’t miss out on the savings you’re entitled to.